-Michael Thompson is on the senior staff of the Vice President for Research and the Founding Director of the Broader Impacts in Research (BIR) organization, http://bir.ou.edu/, at the University of Oklahoma.
+Before becoming the Head of RIE he served on the Senior Staff of the Vice President for Research, Affiliate Professor in the Chemistry and Biochemistry Department, member of the Center for Research Program Development and Enrichment (CRPDE), and the Founding Director of the Broader Impacts in Research (BIR) organization at the University of Oklahoma.
 BIR was formally established on December 31st, 2013.
-The Broader Impacts in Research organization serves as a point of contact at the University of Oklahoma to institutionalize a Broader Impacts culture as well as gain knowledge and get help in developing, implementing, and evaluating high quality Broader Impact programs and portfolios for and beyond Agency and NSF Criterion.
-This is done by helping faculty and other investigators link their research, teaching, and public service to transformational outcomes that are relevant to individuals, diverse communities, and society at-large.
-Through the development of higher quality broader impacts, higher quality broader impacts programs, higher quality broader impacts portfolios, and BI identity, BIR is able to help all faculty be more impactful in every aspect of their professional careers.
+BIR served as a point of contact at the University of Oklahoma to institutionalize a Broader Impacts culture as well as gain knowledge and get help in developing, implementing, and evaluating high quality Broader Impact programs and portfolios for and beyond Agency and NSF Criterion.
+This was done by helping faculty and other investigators link their research, teaching, and public service to transformational outcomes that are relevant to individuals, diverse communities, and society at-large.
+Through the development of higher quality broader impacts, higher quality broader impacts programs, higher quality broader impacts portfolios, and BI identity, BIR was able to help many faculty be more impactful in every aspect of their professional careers.

 Michael Thompson obtained a B.S. in Chemistry and Biology from Saint Joseph’s College of Indiana.
 He received his MS in Biochemistry and a PhD in Chemistry from Purdue University.
 Dr. Thompson’s research involved manipulation of sinapoylated compounds and genetic sequences in the sinapate ester biosynthetic pathway and on Chemistry Education and aspects of Engineering Education during the completion of his PhD.
 Prior to joining the University of Oklahoma (OU) he was the Education and Outreach Coordinator for Oregon Health and Science University (OHSU), Institute of Environmental Health (IEH), and the NSF Science and Technology Center (STC) for Coastal Margin Observation & Prediction (CMOP).
 During that time, he worked with industry, faculty, nonprofits, and students, connecting them at many levels and in many ways to help them complete their broader impacts.